Cassper gifts himself gorgeous Mercedes-Benz, fans amazed by pics and videos

 Mzansi congratulates Cassper

-Industry friends and followers flooded Doc Shebeleza's hitmaker's timeline swooning over the new addition to his collection of wheels.
+Industry friends and followers flooded the Doc Shebeleza hitmaker's timeline, swooning over the new addition to his collection of wheels.

 @tshepi_mosagale wrote: